Jaroslav Nedvěd

 Jaroslav Nedvěd (born September 24, 1969) is a Czech former professional ice hockey defenceman.
-He is currently an assistant coach for HC Sparta Praha of the Czech Extraliga.
+He is currently an head coach for HC Sparta Praha of the Czech Extraliga.
 He is the older brother of Petr Nedvěd.

 Early career

 Nedvěd started his professional hockey career with IHC Písek and HC Liberec before joining HC Sparta Prague in 1990 for one season.
 He then spent two seasons with HC Olomouc, scoring 26 points in 41 games in his final season.

 IHL and ECHL

 Nedvěd spent the 1993-94 season in the United States, playing 44 games in the International Hockey League with the Cincinnati Cyclones and 2 games in the East Coast Hockey League with the Birmingham Bulls.

 Return to Europe

 Nedvěd would return to the Czech Extraliga for a second spell with Sparta Prague for the next four seasons.
 He then moved to Finland's SM-liiga and spent one season with HPK before re-joining Sparta Prague for a third time where he spent another four seasons.
 In 2003 he had a brief spell in Slovakia with HC Slovan Bratislava before joining rejoining Liberec, some 14 years after leaving the team originally.
 2004 saw him briefly play in another country, this time in the Russian Superleague with HC Neftekhimik Nizhnekamsk playing just 9 games for them before moving back to Slovakia to join MsHK Zilina.